 1. How Strong is the Capsule?

-The first thing to look at when buying kava kava capsules is the strength.
+The first thing to look at when buying kava capsules is their strength.
 You should look to see whether the capsule is made from a kava extract or raw kava powder.

 Kava extract powders have gone through additional processing to remove any non-active ingredients — leaving a much higher dose of the active kavalactones instead.
 You’ll need a lower dose of these capsules to get the desired effects compared to raw kava root powders.